knetikmedia/knetikcloud-csharp-net20-client/docs/ContentCommentsApi.md

 <a name="addcomment"></a>
 # **AddComment**
-> ModelCommentResource AddComment (ModelCommentResource commentResource)
+> CommentResource AddComment (CommentResource commentResource)

 Add a new comment